yuvrajkarna2717/openbooks-api/README.md

 ## Installation

-Follow the steps below to get the **ScrapeBackend API** up and running:
+Follow the steps below to get the **openbooks-api** up and running:

 ### Prerequisites